 “Filmmaking and photography go hand in hand for me, and help me to develop myself as a better storyteller.
 My dream is to keep telling great stories that will touch people on a deeper level.”

 Haitham Mark.
 Films: Window and Colour

 Haitham was born in Lebanon and has a mixed ethnic background consisting of Cypriot and Turkish roots.
 He moved from Lebanon to England to continue his academic studies and to seek his future by opening himself to the world.

 Haitham has a BA degree in radio, TV and film In addition to an MA in Digital Filmmaking, awarded from the University of Bradford.
 He has worked on a wide variety of media projects including documentaries, commercials and short films.
 He is able to work quickly and efficiently in demanding work environments.
 His intention is to provide a voice to those who do not have one through his passion of filmmaking.

 Guy Whittaker.
 Film: In Fenestra

 Guy is an aspiring filmmaker and photographer.
-He has a Social Anthropology degree from the University of Manchester and is currently undertaking the MA in Digital Filmmaking course at the University of Bradford.
+He has a Social Anthropology degree from the University of Manchester and has recently finished the MA in Digital Filmmaking course at the University of Bradford.
 Guy is a creative person who enjoys various creative pursuits, but has had particular success in this past year with filmmaking, and enjoys combining the more philosophical aspects of his Anthropology degree with the creative freedom of film.